surmwill/recycler_unity/README.md

 `LayoutGroups` and `ContentSizeFitters` can still go on the root as they are needed for auto-size calculations.

-### Entries must update their height through the recycler.
+### Entries must update their own height (vertical) or width (horizontal) through the recycler.

-In order for height changes to be properly reflected in the recycler, the entry must call `RecalculateHeight` to set its new height.
+If we have a vertical recycler, in order for a height change to be properly reflected in the recycler, the entry must call `RecalculateDimension` to set its new height.

 For example, to animate an entry growing using DoTween, the below code is used to update the Recycler at each step.

 ```
-DOTween.To(() => RectTransform.sizeDelta.y, newHeight => RecalculateHeight(newHeight), TargetHeight, Time);
+DOTween.To(() => RectTransform.sizeDelta.y, newHeight => RecalculateDimension(newHeight), TargetHeight, Time);
 ```

 # Feature Videos